Nebra sky disc: Solar boat

+Divine Twins

+According to Kristian Kristiansen the pairs of swords and axes deposited with the Nebra Disc represent the mythological Divine Twins, later known as the Dioscuri in Greece and as the Ashvins in India, among other Indo-European traditions.
+Similar depositions are known from a number of other Bronze Age burials.
+Kristiansen further suggests that the constellation of Gemini, which is associated with the Dioscuri, might be represented in the lower part of the Disc next to the solar boat.
+The archeologist Timothy Darvill has suggested a connection between these paired depositions and the Nebra Disc with the trilithons at Stonehenge, which may also represent an early form of the Divine Twins.
+The central trilithon in particular may have embodied "a pair of deities representing day and night, the sun and moon, summer and winter, life and death, perhaps even the prehistoric equivalents of the twins Apollo and Artemis as they are known in later pantheons across the Old World."
+According to Darvill the Nebra disc represents "an evolution on from Stonehenge".
+In Greece Apollo and Artemis were associated with the sun and the moon respectively, whilst the Pleiades were known as 'the companions of Artemis', echoing the depiction on the Nebra Disc.
+According an account recorded by the Greek historian Herodotus, the ancient Egyptians maintained that Apollo and Artemis were the children of Isis, equivalent to the gods Horus and Bubastis, and that Isis was Demeter.

+Connections with Britain

 Archaeoastronomist Emília Pásztor has argued against a practical astronomical function for the disc.
-According to Pásztor "the close agreement of the length of the peripheral arcs with the movement of the sun’s risings or settings might be a pure coincidence".
-This claim is undermined by the finding of a similar feature on the roughly contemporary gold lozenge from Bush Barrow at Stonehenge, where the acute angles of the overall design (81°) are equal to the angle between the solstices at the latitude of Stonehenge.
+According to Pásztor "the close agreement of the length of the peripheral arcs with the movement of the sun's risings or settings might be a pure coincidence".
+This claim is undermined by the finding of a similar feature on the roughly contemporary gold lozenge from Bush Barrow at Stonehenge, where the acute angles of the overall design (81°) correspond to the angle between the solstices at the latitude of Stonehenge.
 According to Euan MacKie (2009) "The Nebra disc and the Bush Barrow lozenge both seem to be designed to reflect the annual solar cycle at about latitude 51° north."

 MacKie further suggests that both the Nebra disc and Bush Barrow lozenge may be linked to the solar calendar reconstructed by Alexander Thom from his analysis of standing stone alignments in Britain.
 Both the Nebra sky disc and Bush Barrow lozenge were made with gold from Cornwall, providing a direct link between them.
 According to the archaeologist Sabine Gerloff the gold plating technique used on the Nebra sky disc also originated in Britain, and was introduced from there to the continent.